 Every country and cuisine has its convenience food: the dish that’s so ubiquitous – it’s in the supermarket, the corner store, the petrol station – why would you ever bother making it yourself?
 For Britain, I think that food is the Scotch egg.
-A soft-boiled (or, occasionally, hard-boiled: let’s talk about that below) egg wrapped in layers of sausage meat and breadcrumbs and deep fried.
+A soft-boiled egg wrapped in layers of sausage meat and breadcrumbs and deep fried.
+(The egg is, frequently, found hard-boiled: let’s talk about that below)

 Admittedly, I haven’t eaten a “native” Scotch egg in years, so I wanted to refresh my memory of what kind of quality item you might find packaged in the chilled goods section of your local Tesco Metro.
 So I asked my Mum.